PMahhov/Nothing-to-Fear/README.md

 The game will open a web browser window and run offline.

 To see the source code, view the 'source.txt' file.

+For more detailed step-by-step installing instructions, click on the file called "How to install and play Nothing to Fear".